rdbordon33/demotrjs/README.md

 ```

 You can reference your formatter in the translation after the position of the
 dynamic argument by using the separator ```:```.
-If you want to omit the
+If you omit the  position of
-position of the dynamic parameter, you still have to specify the separator:
+the dynamic parameter, you still have to specify the separator:

 ```javascript
 tr.addTranslations({